Choose your gun

 - No liability from using real firearms in training

-- Recoil-enabled options is significantly cheaper
+- Recoil-enabled options are significantly cheaper

 Cons